boras-pl/freemiga/README.md

 - unfortunately Aros OS is not regularly released.
 The latest nightly builds are integrated.
 If the latest Aros compilation have a serious problem, it simply won't work.
 Try to build on another day.
 - sshd server is enabled for the _user_ account only.
 Use _su -_ command from the user account to be a root.
 - iptables - currently not yet configured - all ports open
+- buildroot from git HEAD has SDL2 upgraded.
+There is a mysterious patch for KMS DRM that causes black graphics in Aros.
+It is better to use a stable branch, like 2020.11.x.

 TODO:
 - VICE, integration of a C64 emulator, if possible